Platopedia/platopedia.github.io/groups/artrade.md

 - Both parties are only allowed to exchange items, and must not involve any other types of exchanges.
 - Both parties are advised to take screenshots or screen recordings during a trade.
 - If there's an issue, you must report to the group owners.
+- Members can only request items for their main account.
+Requesting items for other accounts, even your own, is prohibited.
+- Not following Artrade's trading rules can get you permanently removed from the group.

 <div class="linebreak"></div>